Raja Perempuan Budriah: Charity work

 Tengku Budriah took several initiatives to upgrade the welfare of the people of Perlis.
 She often visited schools and awarded school uniforms to poor students.

 The royal family were pioneers in implementing the Foster Parents Project organised by the Women Institution (W.I.) of Perlis.
 Each royal family member would take one poor foster child to support for his education.
 This project succeeded in helping the poor students to continue their education to higher levels.

 Tengku Budriah also played an active role in the progress and welfare of the women in the country.
 She acted as patron and chairman to several movements in the state and nationwide such as Perlis Women Institutions (W.I.), Perlis Muslim Women Welfare Association, Perlis Family Planning Association, Malaysian Women's Hockey Association, Perlis Children Welfare Board and Taman Asuhan Darulfarah.

 In 2002 the nursery managed by Darulfarah was closed down and thus the name Taman Asuhan Darulfarah was changed to "Yayasan Amal Tengku Hajah Budriah" and the latest project was initiated through her ideas and commitment was the setting up of Tuanku Syed Putra Dialysis Centre built next to the existing Darulfarah building which was completed in June 2005 and the Syed Putra Foundation for Kidney Disease.

 Tengku Budriah lived in quiet retirement in Perlis, though active in charitable organisations.

 Death

 She died in her sleep at the age of 84 in Hospital Kuala Lumpur at 3:47am due to old age on 28 November 2008.

-The King, Yang di-Pertuan Agong Tuanku Mizan Zainal Abidin and the Prime Minister Datuk Seri Abdullah Ahmad Badawi paid their last respects in Kuala Lumpur before her body was flown on a Royal Malaysian Air Force Hercules aircraft from Sultan Abdul Aziz Shah Airport to the Sultan Abdul Halim Airport in Alor Star.
-Her body was then taken on a hearse (driven overland from the Sultan Abdul Halim-Kepala Batas Airport in Alor Star) to the royal town of Arau, where the local citizens were given an hour to pay their last respects; among them were the Sultan and Sultanah of Kedah.
+The Yang di-Pertuan Agong Tuanku Mizan Zainal Abidin and the Prime Minister Dato' Seri Abdullah Ahmad Badawi paid their last respects in Kuala Lumpur before her body was flown on a Royal Malaysian Air Force Hercules aircraft from Sultan Abdul Aziz Shah Airport to Sultan Abdul Halim Airport in Alor Star.
+Her body was then taken on a hearse (driven overland from the Sultan Abdul Halim-Kepala Batas Airport in Alor Star) to the royal town of Arau, where the local citizens were given an hour to pay their last respects; among them were the Sultan of Kedah Sultan Abdul Halim and the Sultanah of Kedah Sultanah Haminah.
 She was buried at the Perlis Royal Mausoleum in the afternoon.